-- (2) Where a person other than the provider of credit displays or publishes or causes to be displayed or published an advertisement relating to the provision of credit, the provider of that credit shall 10 ensure that it complies with this Part. - (3) In any proceedings for an offence under this section it shall be a defence for the accused being the provider of credit in relation to an advertisement which contravenes this Part to show that it was displayed or published without his consent or connivance or that he 15 made reasonable efforts to ensure that it complied with this Part or to prevent its publication. - (4) In any proceedings for an offence under subsection (1), it shall be a defence for the accused, being a person other than the provider of credit, to show that he is a person whose business it is to publish 20 or arrange for the publication of advertisements and that he received the advertisement in question for publication in the ordinary course of business and did not know and had no reason to suspect that its publication would constitute a contravention of subsection (1). - (5) For the purposes of this section an advertisement published by 25 displaying it shall be treated as published on every day on which it is displayed. - 28.-Where a supplier of goods or services contravenes any pro-Offence. vision of this Part in relation to the advertising or offering of credit and that supplier is not the provider of the credit advertised or offered 30 the provider of the credit shall also be guilty of an offence:
+- 29.-(1) A person shall not display or publish or cause to be displayed or published an advertisement to which this Part applies which does not comply with this Part. - (2) Where a person other than the provider of credit displays or publishes or causes to be displayed or published an advertisement 20 relating to the provision of credit, the provider of that credit shall ensure that it complies with this Part. - (3) In any proceedings for an offence under this section it shall be a defence for the accused being the provider of credit in relation to an advertisement which contravenes this Part to show that it was 25 displayed or published without his consent or connivance or that he made reasonable efforts to ensure that it complied with this Part or to prevent its publication. - (4) In any proceedings for an offence under subsection (1), it shall be a defence for the accused, being a person other than the provider of credit, to show that he is a person whose business it is to publish or arrange for the publication of advertisements and that he received the advertisement in question for publication in the ordinary course of business and did not know and had no reason to suspect that its publication would constitute a contravention of subsection (1). - (5) For the purposes of this section an advertisement published by displaying it shall be treated as published on every day on which it is displayed.